 from males of the related species, lesser snow scale, Pinnaspis strachani, and fern scale, P. aspidistrae.
-Female snow scales are relatively large, oyster shape, purple in color with a median ridge.
-Lesser snow scale generally inhabits smaller limbs and fern scale make small round colonies of males with a single female off to the side on leaves and fruit.
-Florida red scale typically inhabits fruit and leaves while purple, Glover's, and chaff scale may be found in any part of the canopy.
+Female snow scales are relatively large, oyster-shaped, and purple in color with a median ridge.
+Lesser snow scale generally inhabits smaller limbs, and fern scale makes small round colonies of males on leaves and fruit, with a single female off to the side.
+Florida red scale typically inhabits fruit and leaves, while purple, Glover's, and chaff scale may be found in any part of the canopy.

-Pest management of both armored and soft scale insects in Florida citrus is based on highly successful action of native and introduced natural enemies, including predators, especially ladybeetles, parasitic wasps, and fungal pathogens.
-These relatively specific natural enemies co-exist with their hosts in the citrus grove under most conditions and can respond to suppress pest numbers when they periodically increase in individual groves.
+Historically, pest management of both armored- and soft-scale insects in Florida citrus has been based on highly successful action of native and introduced natural enemies, including predators, especially ladybeetles, parasitic wasps, and fungal pathogens.
+These relatively specific natural enemies coexist with their hosts in the citrus grove under most conditions and can respond to suppress pest numbers when they periodically increase in individual groves.
 Thus, scale insects should not be considered key pests in development of seasonal pesticidal programs.
 However, there are conditions under which natural enemies may not function well.
 It is in these cases that scale insects achieve importance in an overall Integrated Pest Management program.
-Factors that are most often responsible for increases in scale populations are: a) weather conditions that disrupt biological control; b) movement of the pest to groves where natural enemies do not occur; and c) disruption of natural enemies by other practices, particularly repeated use of non-selective insecticides during a period when natural enemies are active and exposed.
+Factors that are most often responsible for increases in scale populations are: 1) weather conditions that disrupt biological control; 2) movement of the pest to groves where natural enemies do not occur; and 3) disruption of natural enemies by other practices, particularly repeated use of broad-spectrum insecticides during a period when natural enemies are active and exposed.
 When these disruptions occur, scale populations can increase sufficiently to damage leaves, fruit, twigs, branches, and/or trunks.
-The sessile nature of scale insects promotes high concentrations of scales in limited areas within the grove, thus building populations can go unnoticed for several generations.
+The sessile nature of scale insects promotes high concentrations of scales in limited areas within the grove, and so building populations can go unnoticed for several generations.
 Generation times for most scale species require more than one month to progress from egg to adult.
 Thus, populations do not build quickly like some other pest groups such as mites or aphids.

 The first consideration for management should be to determine if the problem is induced by management practices and can be solved by changing those practices.
-For example, if repeated applications of non-selective pesticides are responsible for scale population increase, then the solution is to desist and allow natural enemies to recover.
+For example, if repeated applications of broad-spectrum pesticides are responsible for scale population increase, then the solution is to stop use of broad-spectrum products and opt for selective materials that can allow natural enemies to recover.
 If, on the other hand, seasonal fluctuations have brought about population levels of concern, then some intervention with insecticides may be required.
-The basis for this decision should be population levels of live scales that are deemed sufficient to cause damage directly or through the production of honeydew and sooty mold (soft scales only).
+The basis for this decision should be population levels of live scales that are deemed sufficient to cause direct damage or produce large quantities of honeydew, which promotes the growth of sooty mold (soft scales only).
 Scale bodies from previous generations often remain on the plant for several months and may be mistaken for live scales, resulting in the application of pesticides at inappropriate times.
-For effective suppression, most scale species should be in young nymphal stages at the time of application, since pesticides are not very effective against eggs, large nymphs, or adults.
+For effective suppression, most scale species should be in young nymphal stages (crawlers) at the time of application, since pesticides are not very effective against eggs, large nymphs, or adults.
 No economic injury levels or thresholds are available for scale insect pests in Florida.
 Thus, the manager must evaluate each situation, considering the intensity and extent of scale populations and how much damage is likely to result.
 Generally, the intent of spraying for scale insects is to reduce populations with a single application such that no additional sprays are necessary during that season and disruption to biological control is minimized.